rieckpil/progmot/content/blog/one-year-course-release.md

 JUST ...
 SHIP ...
 IT

 If it's bad, you'll figure it out early and can adjust.
 That's way better than procrastinating or trying to get a pixel-perfect lessons that nobody will watch because the topic is not convincing.

+## The Technical Setup

+Lean technical setup yet full control over the audience.

+While I've worked through several courses on Udemy and similar platform myself, I encountered soon that these platforms are not the best when it comes to small course creators.
+While they do some marketing for your course and clearly have a big audience that search for various topics every day, their payment structure is not what I was looking for.

+I was looking for an alternative.

+As my blog is running on WordPress and I'm heavily using plugins of the Thrive Suite, I started to investigate their online course plugin: Thrive Apprentice.

+With Thrive Apprentice, I could leverage the WordPress user management to have a login area and control access to my course.
+The visitors also stay on my side and I have full control over the content.

+For Thrive Apprentice you need both a eCommerce Provider and a hosting solution.
+For the eCommerce provider, I've picked SendOwl as their offerings and pricing are quite reasonable (current plan is $26/month).

+Once I've signed up for my SendOwl account, I connected both my Stripe and PayPal account to have the most common payment options.

+The workflow to gain access with this setup works as the following:

+1. The potential course participant visits the landing page
+2. Once they click on "Buy Now" they're redirected to a pre-checkout page (on my blog) and have to either create or log in to a course account
+3. They're redirected to a SendOwl checkout page and enter their payment information
+4. SendOwl redirects the user to a "Thank You" page on my blog with further information on how to get started
+5. In the background (and if the user gave consent), they're added to my mailing list (Mailchimp) including order information
+6. Once the order is completed, SendOwl sends a webhook to my WordPress instance and Thrive Apprentice grants access to the purchased course
+7. The user can now work with the course and gets a "Welcome" email delivered to their inbox

+The decision for hosting the video course lessons fell to Vimeo.
+They offer a feature to protect the playback of videos only on allowed hosts.
+This is a bit more _secure_ compared to uploading the videos to YouTube and making them private.

 ## Selling the Course Content